rcac-bioinformatics/genome-assembly/learners/setup.md

 1. **Arun Seetharaman, Ph.D.**: Arun is a lead bioinformatics scientist at Purdue University’s Rosen Center for Advanced Computing.
 With extensive expertise in comparative genomics, genome assembly, annotation, single-cell genomics,  NGS data analysis, metagenomics, proteomics, and metabolomics.
 Arun supports a diverse range of bioinformatics projects across various organisms, including human model systems.

 2. **Charles Christoffer, Ph.D.**: Charles is a Senior Computational Scientist at Purdue University’s Rosen Center for Advanced Computing.
-He has a Ph.D. in Bioinformatics and has extensive experience in protein structure prediction.
+He has a Ph.D. in Computer Science in the area of structural bioinformatics and has extensive experience in protein structure prediction.

 ## Schedule